jaronritter01/cryptoAI/researchNotes.md

 * with a data size of 34496, if we have 98 time steps, we would have 352 batches and I think that is good
 * the other option is 64 time steps and 539 batches
 * I think that lstm models kinda top out on time steps around 250 - 300
+* I think that 64 is good it gives a good amount of batches if we do not remove anythin

 * time steps refer to the sequential length of the data
 * for example if we had 6 hours of data, then the time step would be 6 and our input would look like